anoopl/echo-app/README.md

 Install Helm 3 :
 You need to have Helm latest version 3.x ( https://github.com/helm/helm/releases ) installed in as binary named helm3 in your path.
 This is not to conflict with Helm Version 2 if you have already installed it.
-Otherwise if you have only Helm 3 installed as helm in path, you can edit the script and update the command helm3 to helm.
+Otherwise if you have only Helm 3 installed as helm in path, you can edit the scripts (deploy_echo.sh, deploy_nginx_ingress.sh) and update the command helm3 to helm.

 # Steps to Create GKE cluster, Ingress and deploy app: